gadamc/cs231n/README.md

 * Dec 19.
 Lecture 11, 12  Question: Adam is out of town.
 We could do a Slack / video call.
 * We could meet on the days after Christmas.
 Dec 27 - 31, depending on folks availability.
 * We could meet the week of Jan 2, again depending on availability
-* Jan 9 (date of Org Meetup) Assignment 3, project details
+* Jan 9 (date of Org Meetup) Assignment 3, project proposals
-* Jan 30 (date of Org Meetup) Still discussing Assignment 3.
+* Jan 30 (date of Org Meetup) Finish Assignment 3.

-TBD: Once Assignment 3 is complete, we may consider a project, or join another project within the Seattle Deep Learning Meetup.

 ## Useful links